G-Eazy: 2019–21: Acting debut, B-Sides, Scary Nights, Everything's Strange Here and These Things Happen Too

-2022–present: Hiatus and Freak Show
+2022–present: Freak Show and Helium

 In April 2022, G-Eazy released the song "Angel" which is a tribute to his mother who died in November 2021.

 In March 2023, he released "Tulips and Roses", which is his comeback single after a year of hiatus.
 G-Eazy appeared in a few interviews over summer 2023 to confirm that his next album will be coming soon.

 On April 4, 2024, he released "Femme Fatale" featuring Coi Leray and Kaliii as the lead single to his upcoming seventh studio album Freak Show.
 On June 6, 2024, he released "Anxiety" as the second single from the album.
 The album Freak Show was released June 21, 2024.

-G-Eazy released a new album titled "Helium" on May 23, 2025.
+G-Eazy released his eighth studio album titled Helium on May 23, 2025.

 Philanthropy

 In 2018, G-Eazy headlined a concert for Bay Area fire relief that raised $15 million, pulled out of a H&M sponsorship deal after blowback about a sweatshirt advertisement that some considered to be racist, performed at an Everytown fundraiser on the eve of March For Our Lives, and used his platform to speak out against gun violence.
 Also that year, G-Eazy launched the Endless Summer Fund, which is a non-profit dedicated to helping young people reach their full potential and strengthening the Bay Area community.

-In 2022, G-Eazy joined the ownership group of the purpose-driven, professional soccer team Oakland Roots.
+In 2022, G-Eazy joined the ownership group of professional soccer team Oakland Roots.